A degree online that’s not an online degree

 Central Seminary has designed a distance education program that is different from most.
 It puts the distance student in the classroom during the class.
 Through multiple high definition cameras and monitors, advanced sound equipment, and the best conference software available, distance students will be able to interact live with each class.

 Central Seminary’s distance education program is not a separate program – it’s only a medium.
 None of our academic programs have been lessened and every requirement is the same.
 The only difference between resident students and distance students is just that…distance.
-All of our graduate programs (MAT in either Biblical Studies or Biblical Counseling and MDiv) are offered in their entirety through this medium.
+All of our programs are offered in their entirety through this medium.

 - Learn theology from theologians.